tahiri-lab/aPhyloGeo/paper/paper.md

 # Acknowledgements

-This work was supported by the Natural Sciences and Engineering Research Council of Canada, Fonds de recherche du Québec – Nature et technologies, the University of Sherbrooke grant, and the Centre de recherche en écologie de l'UdeS (CREUS).
+This work was supported by the Natural Sciences and Engineering Research Council of Canada and Fonds de recherche du Québec – Nature et technologies.
 The computations were performed on resources provided by Compute Canada and Compute Quebec, the national and provincial infrastructure for high-performance computing and data storage.
 The authors would like to thank the students of the University of Sherbrooke and the Université du Québec à Montréal for their significant contributions to the development of the software.
 Finally, the authors would like to thank the reviewers and the editor for their valuable comments.

 # References